Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Psalm 100:1-4

-Praise is a powerful weapon whereby Jericho's walls, which had two sets 6 ft thick on the outside and 12 ft wide on the inside, fell.
+Praise is a powerful weapon whereby Jericho's walls fell.
+The walls were 6 ft wide outside and 12 ft wide on the inside.

 Scientifically speaking, sound has a frequency, and specific sound frequencies can break things.
-I recall a Memorex commercial with an opera singer who hit an exceptionally high note that shattered glass.
-Is it possible to consider that the frequency of their praise is what shook the walls down?
-Could it be that the frequency of our praise tunes us into God and invites His presence that shakes down everything that is hindering our victory?
+I recall a Memorex commercial where Ella Fitzgerald hit a note that shattered glass.
+Is it possible that the frequency of praise is what shook the walls of Jericho down?
+Could it be that the frequency of our praise tunes us into God and invites His presence, which shakes down everything hindering our victory?

-Praise concerns our mouth and what we say.
+Praise concerns our mouths and what we say.
 As we move along with each tribe and stone, we will see how this applies to various senses and how we use them.